First Time User? Enroll now.

 Home > Wellness > Health Library > Atrial Fibrillation

-Conditions that damage or strain the heart commonly cause atrial fibrillation.
+Conditions that damage or strain the heart are the most common causes of atrial fibrillation.
 These include:

 Other possible causes include: